Mina (Sikhism): History

 Guru Hargobind left central Punjab in 1635 following a series of battles with the Mughals, setting up court in the eastern Punjab hills.
 With the Golden temple left without an appointed custodian, Hariji used his lineage as Guru Ram Das' great-grandson to assert a proprietary claim to it.
 He would reside there his whole life, using the wealth to expand the Mina corpus and have his predecessors' writings manuscripted with the aid of Miharvan's scribe, Kesho Das, and transforming Mina thought by constructing a cult of personality around Miharvan by writing a biography of his predecessor, which no Sikh guru had done.
-His ulterior motive to do so was undermine the mainstream Sikh tradition by showing Miharvan's birth with the same grandeur as Nanak's, to depict his two predecessors as supporters of Guru Arjan, and to emphasize Miharvan's expositional ability, relating how Guru Nanak prophesied how special Miharvan would be in a sakhi, or story.
+His ulterior motive to do so was undermine the mainstream Sikh tradition by showing Miharvan's birth with the same grandeur as Nanak's, to depict his two predecessors as supporters of Guru Arjan, and to emphasise Miharvan's expositional ability, relating how Guru Nanak prophesied how special Miharvan would be in a sakhi, or story.
 Hariji died on 17 April 1696 at Amritsar, having made Miharvan the emblem of Mina Sikhism.
 His three sons would be evicted in 1698 on the orders of Guru Gobind Singh, and they would find refuge in their ancestral villages of Kotha Guru and Muhammadipur near Lahore.
 The Minas would subsequently begin to fade from history as the Khalsa order initiated by Guru Gobind Singh in 1699 would embody the mainstream Sikh panth as it began to assert itself against the Mughals and sent Bhai Mani Singh to take over the affairs of Amritsar after the death of the third Mina guru, Hariji.
 After this, the Minas left Amritsar for the Malwa region of Punjab, where they slowly faded as an independence group and were absorbed into the mainstream Sikh fold.
 The sect still lingered on in the Malwa region but gradually disappeared by the mid-19th century.

 An ascetic sub-sect, known as the Dīvānās, formed out of the Mina sect and survived up until recent times.
 They numbered 841 in all of Punjab in the 1881 census but this number dwindled to 198 by the time of the 1891 census, a sign of the consolidation of Sikh identity during that era.
 They became subsumed as Sanatanist Sikhs in-contrast with the orthodox Tat Khalsa of the mainstream Sikhs.
+According to Charles Francis Massy's Chiefs and Families of Note in the Delhi, Jalandhar, Peshawar and Derajat Divisions of the Panjab (1890), there were two Sodhi lineages descending from the Mina gurus who settled in Malwa: one based out of Guru Harsahai and another based out of Buttar.
+Another Mina Sodhi lineage settled in Haranpur in Jhelum.